-immediately as soon as when yesterday a moment later then ent to work early to get some After you've found the best terms, be sure to find out what the minimum account balance is and ask what the penalties are if your account drops below the limit. extra filing done phone started ringi walked in I got there, the ng my boss he asked me to type a he asked me to make In order to open a money market account, you should follow several steps. client to stay in town over- I looked at my watch, it was Then you should shop around for the best terms and yields available.
-See how much bet transitional words and p ter the paragraph sounds with ohrases to guide you?
-Finally, once the account is opened and you are earning interest, you should consider using that interest to pay off outstanding credit card debt.
-You might have come u p with a slightly different verd way to fill in the blanks: First, you should decide what features are important to you. ing done.
-As soon as ringing.
-A moment la diately, he asked me Then he asked me to a Fork early to get some extra fil- I got there, the phone started exter, my boss walked in.
-Immeter to type up a letter for him.
-Imake arrangements for a client chight.
-When I looked at my have numbered the blanks in this order: 5, Here's how the sentences look together in watch, it was already 11:00.
+START FROM THE BEGINNING: CHRONOLOGICAL ORDER

+immediately as soon as when yesterday a moment later then

+I went to work early to get some extra filing done.
+I got there, the phone started ringing. my boss walked in. he asked me to type a letter for him. he asked me to make arrangements for a client to stay in town overnight.
+I looked at my watch, it was already 11:00.

+See how much better the paragraph sounds with transitional words and phrases to guide you?

+You might have come up with a slightly different version, but here's one good way to fill in the blanks:

+Vesterday, I went to work early to get some extra filing done.
+As soon as I got there, the phone started ringing.
+A moment later, my boss walked in.
+Immediately, he asked me to type up a letter for him.
+Then he asked me to make arrangements for a client to stay in town overnight.
+When I looked at my watch, it was already 11:00.